RunestoneInteractive/thinkcspy/_sources/Functions/Functionscancallotherfunctions.rst

    code.
 #.
 Sometimes you can write functions that allow you to solve a specific
    problem using a more general solution.

-.. admonition:: Lab

-    * `Drawing a Circle <../Labs/lab04_01.html>`_ In this guided lab exercise we will work through a simple problem solving exercise related to drawing a circle with the turtle.